Siege-Perilous/tableslayer/README.md

 Because TypeScript, linting and prettier are provided globally within the repo, you'll need to make sure your IDE's project starts from the root of the monorepo to receive auto-fixes.
 During CI, Husky should check as you make commits.

+## Tests

+Playwright tests can be run in any of the app repos.
+They will run during CI.

 ## Styling

 - Vanilla CSS